Ascend/ascend-deployer/README.en.md

 ```
 - Version requirement: python >= 3.6
 - It is recommended that you install it as root and use the python3 and pip3 tools on your system.
 If pip3 is not available, please install it by yourself
+- Do not install in this way for non root users
 - Refer to <a href="#pip_manual">Operation instruction: pip install</a>

 ### git install